Temporal steering of entanglement decay with single-shot control: Details of Phase Diagram: ESD line

 where

-The concurrence of the output state is
+The concurrence of the output state is \cite{Rau2008},

 Including the NOT operation in between the two damping channels gives rise to a different scenario.
-In this case, starting from the total unitary operator for the cascade, given by \be U_{TOT}=U_{ADC}(q)U_{NOT}U_{ADC}(p)\,, \ee we get a total of 9 Kraus operators, The details of the derivation of the Kraus operators from the total unitary operator is given in Appendix \ref{adc_not}.
-The output state is
+In this case, starting from the total unitary operator for the cascade, given by